BigPolarBear1/factorization/README.md

 Finishing this math in the coming days, it will be the final thing I do.
 Fuck this shit world.
 Thanks to the americans and microsoft I will never see my friends anymore.
 They have taken everything from me that was once worth living for.
 This last two years have been a nightmare, and have only served to finish this.
 This will have been my life's work.

+Shit day...
+I will try to finish this this weekend.
+Having a hard time thinking clearly right now with the police coming here to announce they opened a terrorism case against me.
+I will finish this work, and then I'm gone.
+I'm not going to subject myself to this humiliation and everything else they have been doing these last 2 years.
+Can't touch me if i'm not here anymore. losers.